 In addition to the trades, the trim carpenters will return to install the cabinet hardware throughout the home.
 The wood floor company will then stain the floors, and carpet will be laid.
 Around this time, any A/V or security features you may have requested during your A/V consultation will be installed.
 After all of these finishes have been completed, the Superintendent will hand over the reins to Executive’s Closing Team!

-After the Superintendent puts the finishing touches on the house, our Closing Team will get to work preparing the home for closing.
-Over the course of building more than 1,000 homes over the past nine years, Executive has developed an extremely detailed, 100-plus item punch list for our Closing Team to complete.
+About 2 weeks before closing, our Closing Team will get to work preparing the home for closing.
+Over the course of closing more than 2,000 homes, Executive has developed an extremely detailed, 200-plus item punch list for our Closing Superinendents to complete.
 This punch list has been carefully designed to ensure each aspect and detail of the home is ready for move-in on the day of closing.
 From confirming proper insulation and fall of the furnace condensate line to verifying the roof penetrations are properly sealed, our knowledgeable Closing Team, all of whom are either state-licensed home inspectors or currently studying for their certification, has the house covered from every angle.

-Our homes close with Kim and Carrie at Elite Title.
+Our homes close with Kim and Carrie at Titan Title.
 Having closed over a thousand of our homes, Kim and Carrie are intimately familiar with our closing process and deliver a predictable, smooth closing experience.
-We also have the property abstract for each home examined by Elite’s title attorney before we begin construction to ensure our homeowners never encounter a title or survey issue before closing.
+We also have the property abstract for each home examined by Titan’s title attorney before we begin construction to ensure our homeowners never encounter a title or survey issue before closing.

-For additional assurance, we have arranged for our homeowners to receive complimentary coverage against post-closing mechanics’ and materialmen’s liens under Elite’s title insurance policies.
-Although we’ve never had a post-closing lien for any of the 1,000+ homes we’ve built, we’re happy to provide this unprecedented insurance coverage without you paying any premium whatsoever!
+For additional assurance, we have arranged for our homeowners to receive complimentary coverage against post-closing mechanics’ and materialmen’s liens under Titan’s title insurance policies.
+Although we’ve never had a post-closing lien for any of the 2,000+ homes we’ve built, we’re happy to provide this unprecedented insurance coverage without you paying any premium whatsoever!

 We strive to build the highest quality homes and have developed extensive systems to ensure each home is built with precision and meets our exacting standards.
 Unfortunately, no home is perfect, so you may experience warranty issues from time to time.
 However, our warranty program GUARANTEES that your home will be free from defects during your first year!
 Unlike purchasing a resale home, you won’t need to worry about your HVAC or other system acting up after closing.
 Our team has you covered!